 The Schoolcraft College Board of Trustees

 The Board of Trustees serves as the policy-making body for Schoolcraft College.
 Established through the state legislature as part of the Community College Act, the Board of Trustees is made up of seven members, all elected by voters of the Schoolcraft Community College District.
 Each member serves a term of six years.
+One Trustee position is currently vacant.

 Board of Trustees